International Coalition to Ban Uranium Weapons

 The International Coalition to Ban Uranium Weapons (ICBUW) is a global coalition of 160 groups in 33 countries.
-ICBUW was formed in 2003 in Berlaar, Belgium to promote a campaign based on reliable information on depleted uranium (DU) weapons.
+It was formed in 2003 in Berlaar, Belgium to promote a campaign based on reliable information on depleted uranium (DU) weapons.
 Until 2018 it was based in Manchester, England, then the office has been transferred from Manchester to Berlin.

 ICBUW campaigns for a ban on the use, transport, manufacture, sale, and export of all conventional weapon systems containing uranium (usually called depleted uranium weapons).
 It also seeks health monitoring and compensation for communities affected by the use of uranium weapons and the environmental remediation of such sites.

 Lobbying

 In advocating for a treaty ban on uranium weapons, ICBUW states that it is following the example of the International Campaign to Ban Landmines and the Cluster Munition Coalition.
-ICBUW’s grassroots member organisations lobby at a national level, while ICBUW itself lobbies supranational bodies such as the European Parliament and the United Nations.
+Its grassroots member organisations lobby at a national level, while it lobbies supranational bodies such as the European Parliament and the United Nations.

-ICBUW has prepared a draft Convention for a ban on depleted uranium weapons.
-ICBUW's Draft Convention contains a general and comprehensive prohibition of the development, production, transport, storage, possession, transfer, and use of uranium ammunition, uranium armour-plate, and of any other military use of uranium.
+ICBUW has prepared a draft convention for a ban on depleted uranium weapons.
+It contains a general and comprehensive prohibition of the development, production, transport, storage, possession, transfer, and use of uranium ammunition, uranium armour-plate, and of any other military use of uranium.
 The Convention also outlines obligations concerning the abolition of uranium weapons and the destruction of uranium weapons construction facilities.
 In addition it obliges states to ensure a rapid decontamination of radioactive battlefields and test ranges, emphasising the protection of, and assistance to, civilians living in these areas, and obliges states to compensate the victims.